marcelorocks/spotify-reactnative-player/README.md

 * I added a small api client/request on the js side even though this could be achieved on the ios sdk.
 I did this because it seemed you wanted the playlists list from their web apis.

 * I enjoyed going through the discoveries of this project.
 I also used some of react-native-spotify library available on npm.
 I did perform a very thorough cleanup there though, to focus on the scope of what was asked.

+* I had to eventually upgrade my Spotify account to premium.
+You may need to do it as well in case you haven't yet.